Philadelphia 76ers: 1996–2006: Allen Iverson era

 With new ownership, Iverson in place, and the 76ers moving into the CoreStates Center, things seemed to finally be heading in a positive direction.
 Croce fired Lucas as both coach and general manager.
 Johnny Davis was named head coach, while Brad Greenberg took over as general manager.
 Iverson was named Rookie of the Year, but Philadelphia's overall improvement was minimal, as they finished with a 22–60 record.
 Changes had to be made, and after the 1996–97 season, Davis and Greenberg were both fired and the unveiling of a new 76ers team logo and jerseys marked a new era.
 To replace Davis, Larry Brown was hired as head coach.
 Known for a defense-first approach and transforming unsuccessful teams into winners by "playing the right way", Brown faced perhaps his toughest coaching challenge.
 He often clashed with Iverson, but the 76ers improved to 31 wins in 1997–98.
 Early in the 1997–98 season, the 76ers traded Jerry Stackhouse, who had been the third overall pick in the 1995 NBA draft, to the Detroit Pistons.
 In exchange, Philadelphia received Aaron McKie and Theo Ratliff, defensive standouts who would have an impact in the team's resurgence.
 Another key figure in the team's rise, Eric Snow, was added in a trade with the Seattle SuperSonics in January 1998.

 Prior to the 1998–99 season, the 76ers signed George Lynch and Matt Geiger, but a lockout delayed the start of the season, which was shortened to 50 games.
 During the season, Philadelphia acquired Tyrone Hill in a trade with Milwaukee.
-The team began its resurgence during this lockout-shortened season, finishing with a 28–22 record and the sixth seed in the Eastern Conference playoffs, marking the first time since 1991 the team reached the postseason.
+The team began its resurgence during this lockout-shortened season, finishing with a 28–22 record and the sixth seed in the playoffs, marking the first time since 1991 the team reached the postseason.
 In the first round, Philadelphia upset the Orlando Magic 3–1, before being swept by the Indiana Pacers.
 The following season, the 76ers improved to 49–33, fifth in the Eastern Conference.
 Again, the 76ers won their first-round series in four games, this time defeating the Charlotte Hornets.
 For the second straight year, they were defeated by Indiana in the second round, this time in six games.
 Though the team was moving in a positive direction, Iverson and Brown continued to clash, and their relationship deteriorated to the point where it seemed certain Iverson would be traded.
 A rumored trade to the Los Angeles Clippers fell through, but a complicated four-team deal that would've seen Iverson sent to Detroit was agreed upon, only to see it dissolve due to salary cap problems.
 When it became clear Iverson was staying in Philadelphia, he and Brown worked to patch things up, and the team would reap the benefits in 2000–01.